Excitaprint/atlalert/developer-log.md

   > Time date stamp, very small to increase urgency
   > Increase size of condensed cards to accomodate this.
 - `<canvas>` for underline, make it perfect like AI vector
   > Squiggly?
 Jagged?
 Dashes at 60deg angle?
+Chevrons as dashes?